theokwebb/C-from-Scratch/README.md

 - [C Programming A Modern Approach - Second Edition by K. N King](https://archive.org/details/c-programming-a-modern-approach-2nd-ed-c-89-c-99-king-by)

-I don’t believe there is one particularly special textbook for learning C. However, I often found the explanations in this book to be clear and helpful.
+I don’t believe there is one particularly special textbook for learning C. However, I often found the explanations in this book to be very clear and helpful.

 ### Individual Project
 By this point, you should be prepared to start your own project.
 Personally, I found it hard to choose one, as I was constantly searching for the perfect 'beginner-friendly' project which aligned with my interests.
 However, I realised that this approach isn’t beneficial at all.
 A calculator, hash table, or tic-tac-toe project will just bore you.
 Pursue a project that genuinely interests you, regardless of its difficulty.
 You will likely face some setbacks, but the valuable lessons you learn through these experiences are what truly matter.